Search

 • Choosing Appropriate Footwear:

-Select running shoes that provide adequate support and cushioning to promote natural ankle movement and minimize stress on the joints.
+Select running shoes that provide adequate support and protection to promote natural ankle movement and minimize stress on the joints.

 The ideal ankle mobility range for runners is the ability to achieve a 10-20 degree angle of dorsiflexion, allowing for proper foot positioning while running.